publishpress/PublishPress-Capabilities/readme.txt

 == Changelog ==

+= 2.1 - 24 Jun 2021 =
+  * Feature : Editor Features restriction (new screen to block editor elements per-role)
+  * Fixed : If Media "Create" capability is selected / unselected by clicking Media caption or Create caption, the corresponding upload_files checkbox (in Other WP Core Capabilities section) is not toggled, leading to an apparant update failure
+  * Fixed : If Media "Create" capability is negated or un-negated, the corresponding upload_files checkbox (in Other WP Core Capabilities section) is not toggled, leading to an apparant update failure
+  * Fixed : PHP Warning if a role is stored without a valid capabilities array

 = 2.0.2 - 6 May 2021 =
   * Feature : Multisite - "sync options to all sites" checkbox.
 Copies "use create_posts capability", Type-Specific Capabilities, Taxonomy-Specific Capabilities, Detailed Taxonomy Capabilities settings
   * Fixed : Multisite - "sync role to all sites" did not work if main site ID is not 1